violetcircus/viviscrobbler/README.md

 # viviscrobbler
-#### a last FM scrobbler written in Golang, for MPD and Rockbox.
+a last FM scrobbler written in Go, for MPD and Rockbox.
----

 ## why?
 two main reasons.